KwikKill/Bomberman/Readme.md

 ## Installation

 To compile the game, you need to have the SFML library installed on your computer.
-You need to have the `PATH_TO_FFML` environment variable set to the SFML library on your computer.
+You need to have the `PATH_TO_SFML` environment variable set to the SFML library on your computer.
 A copy of the library is provided in the `SFML-2.6.1` folder.

 To compile the game, you can use the provided `Makefile` by running the following command in the terminal: